Lawyers With The Skills And Experience You Need When Facing Federal Criminal Charges

 - The 2004 Identity Theft Penalty Enhancement Act, which established penalties for “aggravated” identity theft – defined as using another person’s identity to commit a felony.
 This can include immigration violations, theft of Social Security benefits, and acts of domestic terrorism.
 The act requires courts to sentence offenders to two additional years for general aggravated identity theft offenses and five years for offenses classified as terrorism.

 In 2017, 16.7 million people became victims of identity fraud, marking an all-time high that broke the record set just the previous year.
 In 2018, the amount of money stolen through identity fraud hit $16.8 billion.
 30 percent of U.S. consumers were notified of exposure to a data breach, whereas just in 2016, that number was 12 percent.
 For the first time, as complex new identity fraud schemes emerged, more Social Security numbers than credit card numbers were exposed.

-For these reasons, identity theft has caught the attention of the federal government, and it is throwing substantial resources at investigating and prosecuting identity crime.
+For these reasons, identity theft has caught the attention of the federal government, and it is throwing substantial resources at investigating and prosecuting identity crimes.
 If you are convicted of this crime, you may face heavy fines and years in prison.
-The Robert Foley Law Firm is highly knowledgeable and experienced in defending those wrongly accused of identity theft, and we will work tirelessly to defend your case.
+The attorneys of Foley & Wilson Law Firm are highly knowledgeable and experienced in defending those wrongly accused of identity theft, and will work tirelessly to defend your case.